 Each year, the Teaching and Learning Conference brings together faculty, staff, and other members of the DePaul community to share knowledge, promote effective teaching practices, and enhance student learning experiences across the University.
 The conference provides a space for reflection, collaboration, and professional learning centered on timely challenges and opportunities in higher education.

-The 31st Annual Teaching and Learning Conference will be hosted by DePaul’s Center for Teaching and Learning in collaboration with campus partners.
-The event will feature a keynote address and opportunities for dialogue focused on teaching, learning, and student success.
+The 31st Annual Teaching and Learning Conference was hosted by DePaul’s Center for Teaching and Learning in collaboration with campus partners.
+The event featured a keynote address and opportunities for dialogue focused on teaching, learning, and student success.

-New this year, the conference will also include a book club centered on The Opposite of Cheating: Teaching for Integrity in the Age of AI, offering participants the opportunity to engage more deeply with the keynote themes.
-Book club registration closes on April 17, 2026.
+New this year, the conference also included a book club centered on The Opposite of Cheating: Teaching for Integrity in the Age of AI, offering participants the opportunity to engage more deeply with the keynote themes.

 Keynote Speaker